Skip to content ↓

 Learning how to identify high and low notes and to compose a simple tune to represent a superhero.

-Children combine all the musical concepts learned throughout Year 1 for an underwater-themed performance incorporating instrumental, vocal and body sounds.
+Children combine all the musical concepts learnt throughout Year 1 for an underwater-themed performance incorporating instrumental, vocal and body sounds.

 Year 2